nomeelnoj/terraform-aws-vault-cluster/.github/docs/doc.md

 You will need to rotate certs once the PKI backend is configured.
 To do so without data loss, follow the steps in [Rotating Vault Certificates](./docs/rotating_vault_certificates.md).

 After the initial configuration and the cluster is running with a Vault cert, it will auto-rotate as long as the Terraform is re-run within 30 days of certificate expiration.
 If the certificate expires, new nodes will not be able to join the cluster, and the certs will have to be replaced using the same process used during initial setup as documented in [./docs/rotating_vault_certificates.md](./docs/rotating_vault_certificates.md).

+### Base Config

+The [base configuration example](./extras/base-config) is meant only for OSS and will enable the automated daily snapshots the module user_data configures when OSS is chosen as the vault version.

+It is extremely bare, meant only for demonstration purposes, as much more configuration will be required to run a Vault cluster.
+Detailed configuration of Vault is out of scope for this repository.

+## Accepted Values